The Best Beer Gardens in Norwich

 In the Golden Triangle

-If you’re willing to walk that little bit further, then the so-called Golden Triangle, made up of the streets surrounding Earlham Road, Unthank Road and Newmarket Road, has lots of pubs and beer gardens waiting to be discovered.
+If you’re willing to walk that little bit further, then the Golden Triangle in NR2, as well as the Silver Triangle in NR3, where The Whalebone’s beer garden is a go-to for locals looking for a buzzing atmosphere, boasts plenty of pubs and beer gardens waiting to be discovered.

-In the shadow of The Cathedral of St John the Baptist, and close to the Plantation Garden, is The Temple Bar, whose beer garden is decorated with twinkling fairy lights.
-Just a short walk down Earlham Road you’ll find The Black Horse.
-Recently named the best pub in the UK and Ireland by Virgin Radio, their beer garden is a local favourite- and they have heaters for when it turns a bit chilly!
+In the shadow of The Cathedral of St John the Baptist and close to Plantation Garden, is The Temple Bar, whose beer garden is decorated with twinkling fairy lights.
+Just a short walk down Earlham Road, you’ll find The Black Horse.
+Named Best Pub in the UK and Ireland by Virgin Radio, their beer garden is a local favourite- and they have heaters for when it turns a bit chilly!
+And close by on Stafford Street is Belle Vue, home to a hidden beer garden that’s bigger than you think!